-13 Shareholders' agreements and shareholder rightsWhat are the key provisions in shareholders' agreements entered into in connection with minority investments or investments made by two or more private equity firms?
+Shareholders' agreements and shareholder rights

+13 What are the key provisions in shareholders' agreements entered into in connection with minority investments or investments made by two or more private equity firms or other equity co-investors?
 Are there any statutory or other legal protections for minority shareholders?

 The key provisions in shareholders' agreements for private equity transactions are not substantially different from those for other transactions.
 Namely, it is quite common to place transfer restrictions on the shares in the shareholders' agreements, including rights of first offer or refusal, tag-along rights and drag-along rights, a right to appoint directors, and veto rights.
+However, if a portfolio company continues to list its shares on a stock exchange, a shareholder owning more than 5 per cent of the voting rights is required to disclose its shareholding and some agreements, such as ones to jointly exercise voting rights with other shareholders or to set a first refusal right on the shares pursuant to the large shareholding reporting system.